-There are many famous landmarks in Bangkok, including the Baiyoke Tower, the Giant Swing, & Democracy & Victory Monuments There are also many old forts, Statues & monuments to past king’s & events.
+There are many famous monuments in Bangkok, including the Baiyoke Tower, the Giant Swing, & Democracy & Victory Monuments.
+There are also many old forts, statues & monuments to past king’s.

 The Baiyoke Tower is one of Bangkok’s most famous landmarks, visible all over the city.
-It’s the tallest hotel and second tallest skyscraper in Bangkok after the new Mahanakon building.
-It is the tallest hotel in South East Asia and the seventh tallest hotel in the world.
+It’s the tallest hotel and the second tallest skyscraper in Bangkok after the new Mahanakon building.
+It is the tallest hotel in South East Asia and the seventh-tallest hotel in the world.
 The 84th-floor observation deck offers a fantastic 360-degree view of the city.

 The design was by the Italian Corado Feroci who later gained Thai citizenship and changed his name to Silpa Bhirasi.
 He also designed the Victory Monument.
 The monument has since become a rallying point when there are political protests.